debug45/PermissionWizard/README.md

 label.text = permission.getLocalizedName() // Speech Recognition
 ```

 Keep in mind that icons and localized strings are only available if the `Assets` component of **PermissionWizard** is installed (CocoaPods) or enabled (Carthage).
-All system localizations are supported.
+All system languages are supported.

 ## Known Issues